rfryeSigma/Learning_Exercises/README.md

 # Learning_Excercises
-Code from doing exercises from books and tutorials that I studied
+Notes about and quantum computing books and tutorials including code for exercises